NokkTsang/CUHK_CSCI3170_project/README.md

 - Salesperson.java: a java file provides salesperson functions.

 ## Methods of Compilation and Execution
-- Connect to VPN
+- Connect to cuhk cse vpn
-- Establish connection to the database system.
+- Establish connection to the oracle database system.
 - Run Main.java.